dariemjnr/SimpleStorage/README.md

 function updatePersonFavoriteNumber(string memory _name, uint256 _newFavoriteNumber) public returns (bool success)
 ```

-Updates an existing person's favorite number.
+Updates an existing person's favourite number.
 - Searches for the person in the array by comparing name hashes
-- Updates both array and mapping if found
+- Updates both the array and the mapping if found
 - Returns a boolean indicating success or failure

 #### `clearAllPeople()`